CarloBernardi/bootstrap-boilerplate/README.md

 ## Introduction
+Bootstrap Boilerplate comes with [Bootstrap 4-beta](https://getbootstrap.com/) framework, [FontAwesome](http://fontawesome.io/) icons pack and makes use of
-[Laravel Mix](https://github.com/JeffreyWay/laravel-mix) provides a clean, fluent API for defining basic [Webpack](http://github.com/webpack/webpack) build steps for your Laravel application.
-Mix supports several common CSS and JavaScript pre-processors.
+[Laravel Mix](https://github.com/JeffreyWay/laravel-mix), a configuration layer that provides a clean, fluent API for defining basic [Webpack](http://github.com/webpack/webpack) build steps for your application.

 **Bootstrap Boilerplate is preconfigured to perform these Mix tasks:**
 - Sass compilation with URL rewriting and Autoprefixer PostCSS plugin